ppy/osu-wiki/news/2025/2025-04-17-osutaiko-world-cup-semifinals-recap.md

 We unfortunately had to see a few teams leave the tournament once again.
 But we want to take a moment to thank the following teams for participating and congratulate them to get this far: ::{ flag=TR }:: Türkiye, ::{ flag=MY }:: Malaysia, ::{ flag=SG }:: Singapore, ::{ flag=FR }:: France, ::{ flag=US }:: United States, ::{ flag=RU }:: Russian Federation.
 We wish you the best of luck next year!

 You enjoy those sweet stats?
 In that case you will definitely like all the intricate details of this round!
-Check them out in [one of our statistics spreadsheets](https://docs.google.com/spreadsheets/d/1NlBaWi0ZjPHRHPcNNDTvWrtHzKr61j7Dob3sB0IIJEk).
+Check them out in [this week's statistics spreadsheet](https://docs.google.com/spreadsheets/d/1NlBaWi0ZjPHRHPcNNDTvWrtHzKr61j7Dob3sB0IIJEk).

 ## Match highlights